malescordia/cub3D/notes.md

 *Hypotenuse*
 - In a right triangle, the hypotenuse is the longest side, which is directly opposite to the right angle.

+*Radians*
+- It is a unit of angular measure.
+One radian is the angle subtended at the center of a circle by an arc that is equal in length to the radius of the circle.
+If we were to take the radius of a circle and wrap it along the circle's edge, the angle it would create at the center of the circle is one radian.
+There are 2n radians in a full circle, therefore, 180 dergees is equal to n radians and 90 degrees is equal to n/2 radians.

 **MATH LIBRARY FUNCTIONS**